7Block Labs

 The baseline: how much does a single Groth16 verify cost on L1?

-A Groth16 verifier call on Ethereum breaks down roughly as:
+A Groth16 verifier call on Ethereum can be broken down into a few main components:

 • Pairing precompile(s) + EVM scaffolding + calldata + MSM over public inputs.